UnclePhil1/field/README.md

 edge.
 This mode is opt-in and marked as coming soon in the app while the vault and payout flow are finished.

+Then we have the Voice agent subscription.
+Subscribe to Angel, your AI voice buddy who calls the games with you.

-Both models keep FanField out of heavy money handling.
+These models keep FanField out of heavy money handling.
 Coins are just game credits, and for real-stake play the funds sit in a vault and are only touched to pay winners, with the small fee taken on the claim.